How do I switch broadband provider?

 If you're not sure which type of broadband you have, the distinction is fairly simple.

 If you have a service that comes into your home via a BT Openreach telephone line it is an ADSL, ADSL2+, or fibre service.
 If you have a service which meant a company (most likely NTL, Telewest or Virgin Media) ran new wires into your home and replaced your old phone number with a new one, you have cable (which is now all amalgamated under the Virgin Media brand).
-If you have a card in your laptop, or a dongle or mobile Wi-Fi unit from a mobile provider (such as Three, Vodafone or T-Mobile), you have mobile broadband.
+If you have a card in your laptop, or a dongle or mobile Wi-Fi unit from a mobile provider (such as Three, Vodafone or EE), you have mobile broadband.

 If you're not sure which type of broadband you want to replace your current service with, you have a few decisions to make - but any service you want you should be able to find on Broadband Genie.
 Have a look through our extensive guide section to get the details, but here are a few quick and common ways they are generally defined: